spookysalsa/medermade.github.io/week-1/6-tracking-changes/README.md

 - Write something in this README.md
 - Check your git status (notice a pattern?)
 - Add the change you made in the my_reflection.md to the stage
-- Unstage the change for my_reflection.md
+- Discard the change made to the README.md
 - Add and commit the changes for my_reflection.md
-- Check the git log to see your commit and message
+- Check the git log to see your commits
-- Reset the last commit
-- Add and commit the changes for my_reflection.md again

 ## Release 4: Pushing Changes